Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 \subsection{Sketch-based shape retrieval}

-We consider a particular shape retrieval setting in which the dataset is assumed to be a collection of 3D shapes, and the query is a 2D silhouette (possibly drawn by a human).
-Differently from previous techniques~\cite{eitz2012sbsr,furuya14,Li20151,su15mvcnn}, our method does not use learning to compute features, and most importantly, we allow the shapes to deform in a non-rigid fashion.
-The 2D-to-3D shape similarity is obtained by considering the minimal value of the energy $E(\phi^*)$ obtained by our optimization problem.
+We retrieve the most fitting element from a collection of 3D shapes in comparison to the query 2D silhouette.
+The matching energy $E(\phi^*)$ obtained by our optimization problem is a suitable measurement for shape similarity and we match the query to every instance of the collection, choosing the one with lowest energy as the result.

-We evaluated the performance of our retrieval pipeline on the full 2D-to-3D TOSCA dataset.
-As baselines for our comparisons we use the spectral retrieval method of \cite{reuter06} and a pure region-based retrieval technique using segments computed with \cite{rodola-cgf14}.
-The rationale of these experiments is to show that the specific features we use are not sufficient to guarantee good retrieval performance.
+We evaluated the performance of our retrieval pipeline on the extended 2D-to-3D TOSCA dataset.
+As baselines for our comparisons we use the spectral retrieval method of \cite{reuter06} and a pure region-based retrieval technique using segments computed with \cite{rodola-cgf14}; both are the foundation for the features we use.
+The rationale of these experiments is to show that these features are not sufficient to guarantee good retrieval performance.
 However, using these quantities in our elastic matching pipeline enables promising results even in challenging cases.

-The first baseline method we compare against is ShapeDNA \cite{reuter06}, using the (truncated) spectrum of the Laplace-Beltrami operator as a `global' isometry-invariant shape descriptor.
+The first baseline method we compare against is Shape-DNA \cite{reuter06} using the (truncated) spectrum of the Laplace-Beltrami operator as a global isometry-invariant shape descriptor.
 We apply this method to compare targets in the 3D database with flat tessellations of the 2D queries.
 The second method used in the comparisons is a simple evaluation of the matching cost obtained when putting the consensus regions into correspondence via linear assignment (see Fig.~\ref{fig:descriptors}).
 Since this step typically produces good coarse 2D-to-3D matchings, it can be used as a retrieval procedure per se.

+We test the global optimization using all features we presented before.
+For the approximate optimization we use all features except the segment features.
+The reason is we noticed that the energies without the segments are comparable for same-class matching; the only difference being the matchings only take place on one symmetric half of the 3D shape (see Fig.~\ref{fig:symmetry}).
+Although this is not the favored solution, since it does not substantially change the energy, it is suitable for retrieval.
+Unfortunately, without the coarse matching of the segments the globally optimal solution for interclass matchings can take longer to converge because there are many equally best solutions - still with a high energy in comparison.
+Therefore, we use the segment features for the globally optimal method but show that we can get similar results without this feature and the approximate method.